-• One day you may be the one needing to drive slowly because you cannot see very well.

-• Maybe one day you will have to take time to read all the labels on cans in the store because your family needs to eat a gluten free diet and those items are difficult to find on the store shelves.
+- One day you may be the one needing to drive slowly because you cannot see very well. - Maybe one day you will have arthritis and cannot move too quickly in the checkout line. - Maybe one day you will have to take time to read all the labels on cans in the store because your family choir and everything in general.
+The boy who had noticed what his father put in the offering plate said, "Well Dad, what can you expect for a quarter?"